Pretro/gymstore/README.md

 + Test result: The user can sign in by filling the sign in form on the page with the data that he/she registered when creating the account.

+### __Profile Page__

++ Test result: The user can see his profile page.
+Once entered the system, go to "My account" and then press "My Profile".

++ Test result: The user can change his information by changing his data in the form "Deafult delivery information".

++ Test result: The user can view his order history in the order history section.

 ### __The website has been checked in different browser, such as.__